Kanchenjunga Trek in April: All You Need To Know

 Compared to Everest or the Annapurnas, Manaslu is significantly less congested in terms of sheer numbers.

 Along the trekking paths, there are local teahouses offering comfortable accommodations and good meals.
-Even in April, when trekking is at its busiest, you won’t have any trouble locating suitable lodging and food because this journey takes place in secluded and less-traveled areas.
+Even in April, when trekking is at its busiest, you won’t have any trouble locating suitable lodging and food because this journey takes place in secluded and less-travelled areas.

 The teahouses also serve some common Western fare, such as pizza, burgers, pasta, and sandwiches.
 The comfort levels of the teahouses range from modest to luxurious, well-established lodges with extra features.